AssetzSMECapital/progression-framework/frameworks/engineering/zBadge/databases.md

         - "Applies unique indexes and constraints where necessary"
         - "Utilises simple indexes to optimise data access"
         - "Create a database view in appropriate circumstances"
+        - "AWARENESS OF TRIGGERS"
+        - "AWARENESS OF LOCKING"
       exampleCriteria:
         - criteria: "Know the data structure held within your team's domains"
           examples: